It's perfectly safe to have sex during pregnancy unless your doctor or midwife has told you not to.

 Sex with your partner on top can become uncomfortable quite early in pregnancy, not just because of the bump, but because your breasts might be tender.
 It can also be uncomfortable if your partner penetrates you too deeply.

 It may be better to lie on your sides, either facing each other or with your partner behind.
+You may also want to try being on top during sex or being penetrated from behind while on your hands and knees.
+Use pillows to make yourself comfortable.

 Get Start4Life pregnancy and baby emails